sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-10-practice-coding.rst

-.. activecode::  ch4Ex7q
+.. activecode::  code1_10_5
               :language: java
               :autograde: unittest
               :practice: T

               Write the code to print "Julian's favorite color is green.
               His favorite food is pizza." using the variables provided.
+              Watch out for spaces and the period at the end of each sentence.
               ~~~~
               public class Test1
               {